circonus-labs/libmtev/docs-md/apireference/c.md

   * `e` the ACO event to update.
-  * `duration` a timeout duration, NULL will under the default.
+  * `duration` a timeout duration, NULL will undo the default.

 #### eventer_aco_set_closure